NeelamSingla/ToDoList-project/README.md

 1
 it shows existing task if any and gives option to edit it. home  shopping  2018-00-20  Done

+If User select No at line Number 41, It asks for some information like
 -----------------------------------------------

+Enter Task details
+shopping
+Enter Task Category
+home

+it shows existing task if any and gives option to edit it. home  shopping  2018-00-20  Done

 Welcome to ToDoList.Please choose some option
 1. Edit Task
 2. Mark Task as Done